Hartford Institute Logo

 The Church Planning Inventory

 This instrument (with 210 items) is designed for congregations engaged in a serious in-depth planning process.
-It is a comprehensive analysis of church programs, including youth & adult education, giving, missions, and evangelism.
+This survey is a comprehensive analysis of church programs, including youth & adult education, giving, missions, and evangelism.

 The Parish Profile Inventory